 In accordance with sharia law, a pilgrim must first assume the state of Ihram.
 This is a state of purification achieved by completing cleansing rituals, wearing the prescribed clothing and abstaining from certain actions.This must be attained when reaching a Miqat – a principal boundary point in Mecca, like Zu ‘l-Hulafa, Juhfa, Qarnu ‘l-Manāzil, Yalamlam, Zāt-i-‘Irq, Ibrahīm Mursīa, or a place in al-Hill.
 Different conditions however, exists for air travellers, who must attain the state of Ihram; once they enter within a specific perimeter in the city.
-Umrah requires Muslims to perform two key rituals; tawaff and sa’i.
+Umrah requires pilgrims to perform four key rituals; attain the state of Ihram, tawaff, sa’i and shaving/trimming hair.

 It is generally able to be completed in a few hours, in comparison to Hajj, which takes a few days.
 It is also not meant to be interpreted as a substitute for Hajj.
 However, both are demonstrations of the solidarity of Muslims and submission to Allah.